 Maggie came to the Ranch when her owners became too ill to care for her.
 Since her arrival she had a hind leg amputated for cancer.
 She had a few comfortable months before her cancer became widespread.

 Karuna was rescued on the roadside as a newborn.
 Her mother and other sheep were being "shipped off" as she was born, and she was left to die.
 She was rescued by a passerby who bottle fed her for her first month then brought her to the Ranch.

-Lambsie (left) and Divie have been in the family for many years.
+Lambsie (left) and Divie had been in the family since they were a year old.
 Divie passed away at age 14, Lambsie at 17.

 Gertie came to us with Maggie.
 She was very old and passed away peacefully a few weeks after she arrived.